1316869355/io_import_images_as_planes_rewrite/README.md

 #### Delete unused datablocks
 One Operator for deleting (unused) images and one for materials.
 Mainly for devel.
 Can be turned of for release.
 Can also delete all datablocks of type.

+## missing Operators
+- Setup Corner pin
+  - haven't even ever used that checkbox, need to see what it does
+- Track Camera

+## More thoughts
+- maybe add an operator to apply the active image plane to the selected object as a decal
+  - add geometry (real and or susurf modifier)
+  - move to surface
+  - add shrinkwrap